AudreyBaguette/MiCMSS_F22_IntroRNAseqFormats/README.md

     - Wig and bigWig
     - Bed and bedGraph
     - Liftover to change reference
-    - Hands on: Lifting genes with the liftovertool and visualization with the UCSC Genome Browser (10 min)
+    - Hands on: Lifting genes with the liftover tool (10 min)

 ## References